RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

-# Signal TLS Proxy for FreeBSD & OpenBSD
+# Signal TLS Proxies, for FreeBSD & OpenBSD.
+No Docker required!
 An nginx.conf and other basic security configs, allowing FreeBSD and OpenBSD to run a Signal TLS Proxy (#IranASignalProxy)

 ## Rationale